What to do in Queenstown: A guide for lovers of the outdoors

 Or, if you’re like me, Queenstown is a convenient base for all the stunning hikes in the region.

-I don’t love all the hyper commercial and often gimmicky activities in Queenstown.
+I don’t love all the hyper commercial and often gimmicky activities in Queenstown (it’s unlikely I will ever get in a shark submarine).
 As with the cones, I think rampant overdevelopment and grabs for tourist dollars have diluted a lot of what makes it special.

 But I do love the raw nature you can leap into from Queenstown.